 Using your muscles to build your strength is vital to being able to move around without injuring yourself and to be able to have a good quality of life.
 Upper body exercises can help you to retain your strength while lower body exercises can improve your balance.

 Use small hand weights while standing or seated to improve your arm strength with curls or raises.
 You can also utilize leg raises or chair stands to work on lower body strength.
-Don’t forget to alternate the arms and legs that you’re using to equally build strength on both sides.
+Don’t forget to alternate the arms and legs that you’re using to build strength on both sides equally.

 Falls are the cause for numerous injuries and deaths for older Americans.
 Being able to build your balance can prevent a trip to the hospital or worse.